Are ghosts real, or just our freaky imaginations?

 I nodded, stupefied.
 Yes, it actually was a good thing.
 The officers soon bid their farewell and rolled back down the hill.

 Approximately one week later, I was sitting at the kitchen table working late again, when suddenly… Thump, Thump, Thump, Thump over my shoulder at the nailed shut back door.
 I jumped, ran to my handbag in the den.
 My wallet was there.
 The Thump, Thump, Thump, Thump continued.
 I darted to the back door that led to the porch to see if it was locked.
 Yes it was.
 Thump, Thump, Thump, Thump.
 Back into the kitchen to check the gas stove.
 OMG, the dial was turned to the right just a smidgen, while I thought it was completely off.
 Yikes!
 My heart raced with panic at the thought of my son and I perishing from carbon monoxide poisoning in the middle of the night.

 The house grew eerily silent.
 The ghost had vanished.

-After this third interruption, spending days mystified by the ghost’s apparent omniscience, and benevolence, leaving me with the impression that I had the best security system in town… I could no longer ignore the fact that this particular ghost was very tangible.
+After this third interruption, spending days mystified by the ghost’s apparent omniscience, and kindness, leaving me with the impression that I had the best security system in town, I could no longer ignore the fact that this particular ghost was very tangible.
 The boot stomps were audible, and could have been recorded.
 A wallet left behind on my front seat, a gas stove left on, an unlocked back door… were all very physical.
-I would never be able to deny to anyone that ghosts weren’t real.
+From that moment forward, I would never be able to deny that ghosts are real.